collinhaines/terminal-game/README.md

 # Terminal Game
 Inspired by the hacking mini-game within the latest installments of the Fallout series.
-Created in absolute JavaScript, no jQuery or NodeJS utilized within the game.

 ## Rules
 1. Four attempts are given at the start. _No Science bobblehead, Hacker, or Close to Metal perks allowed._